 How do I report a bug or request a feature?

-- Go to the Feedback Site.
+- Go to the official Adobe Community Forums.

 - The forum searches existing reports and shows you threads that may be the same issue.
+Since the forum is a mix of feature requests, bugs and general discussions, each thread type is identified.

-- If your issue matches one of the search results, read the thread to look for workarounds, click the Me Too button to vote for the issue, and add any additional comments using the reply field.
+- Add any additional comments using the Comment field.
 You’ll automatically be subscribed to threads you’ve created or commented on.
-This email subscription can be controlled using the Follow/Unfollow button in the top right corner.
+This email subscription can be controlled using the Follow/Unfollow button.

-- In the Description field, write a longer description of the problem you’re having, and don’t forget to include your system specs.
+- In the Details field, write a longer description of the problem you’re having, and don’t forget to include your system specs.
 We’ll come back to tips on writing great bug reports and feature requests in a moment.

 The more specific the information you provide in a bug report, the better the chances of the engineers being able to reproduce and fix your bug, so here’s a quick checklist.